aayushmau5/graphql-demo/README.md

 3. GraphQL Subscriptions

-**NOTE:** Authentication is JWT based but right now, the client stores the token in a local storage, which will be fixed soon and will use cookies instead.
+This branch is for **cookie** based authentication.

+Using Refresh token + Access Token